codeitlikecody/pythonsockets/README.md

-# COSC310 - Assessment 2: TCP socket server/client
+# COSC310 - Assessment 4: TCP socket server/client v2
 By Chris Cody - ID:220209093

 TCP socket server/client is a basic TCP socket server and client written in Python 3.
-The client and server implements the specified protocol for COSC310 Assessment 2 and are capable of performing basic key/value store operations over a TCP socket connection.
+The client and server implements my new and improved protocol for COSC310 Assessment 4.
+The client and server are capable of performing basic key/value store operations over an encrypted TCP socket connection.

+## Protocol description
+For details of the protocol, see the [protocol description](protocol.pdf).

+## Security features
+For details of the security issues with v1 of this protocol, how they were mitigated and the security features of v2, see the [security features](security.pdf).
 ## Installation
 Ensure you have the latest version of Python 3 installed on your machine.
 This should already be installed on turing but if you plan to run the client or server on another machine, Python 3 can be downloaded from https://www.python.org/downloads/